Temporary and Short-Term Car Insurance Coverage Explained

 How Can I Find Temporary Car Insurance Coverage?

-Finding an insurance company that offers short-term coverage is hard because most have a minimum of six months required.
+Finding an insurance company that offers short-term coverage is challenging because most require a minimum of six months for a policy.

 Ideally, you should get quotes from at least three insurance companies because the rates for short-term coverage can vary depending on what you are driving, how long, and the area where you are driving.